Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 [cosmos](https://astronomer.github.io/astronomer-cosmos/index.html) is an Open-Source project that enables you to run your dbt Core projects as Apache Airflow DAGs and Task Groups with a few lines of code.

+Snowflake's [Snowpark](https://www.snowflake.com/en/data-cloud/snowpark/) is a developer experience feature introduced by Snowflake to allow data engineers, data scientists, and developers to write code in familiar programming languages, such as Python, and execute it directly within the Snowflake Data Cloud.
+Snowpark provides a set of native libraries that make it easier to build complex data transformations, UDFs (User-Defined Functions), and data pipelines without having to rely heavily on SQL.
+This not only makes it more approachable for those who aren't SQL experts but also enables leveraging the full power and scalability of Snowflake's platform.

-In this virtual hands-on lab, you will follow a step-by-step guide to using Airflow with dbt to create data transformation job schedulers.
+In this virtual hands-on lab, you will follow a step-by-step guide to using Airflow with dbt to create scheduled data transformation jobs.
+Then, you'll learn how you can make use of this data within Snowpark for further analysis via Python and Pandas transformations.

 Let’s get started.
 ### Prerequisites
-This guide assumes you have a basic working knowledge of Python and dbt
+This guide assumes you have a basic working knowledge of Python, SQL and dbt

 ### What You’ll Learn
 - how to use an opensource tool like Airflow to create a data scheduler
 - how do we write a DAG and upload it onto Airflow
 - how to build scalable pipelines using dbt, Airflow and Snowflake
+- How to use Snowpark to interact with your Snowflake data using Python

 ### What You’ll Need
 You will need the following things before beginning: